mchalupa/dg/doc/compiling.md

 ## Testing

-You can run tests with `make check` or `make test`.
+You can run tests with `make check`.
 The command runs unit tests and also tests of slicing LLVM bitcode in several different configurations, so it may take a while.
-If the project is configured with `TESING_ENABLE_FUZZING` cmake variable, also tests using libFuzzer are compiled and run.
+If the project is configured with `TESTING_ENABLE_FUZZING` cmake variable, also tests using libFuzzer are compiled and run.